wp-plugins/design-approval-system/readme.txt

 = Do you offer support? =

 Yes, if you are having problems, or possibly looking to extend our plugin to customize your needs?
-You can find answers to your questions or drop us a line at our [Support Forum](http://www.slickremix.com/free-and-premium-support/).
+You can find answers to your questions or drop us a line at our [Support Forum](http://www.slickremix.com/support-forum/).

 = Are there Extensions for this plugin? =

 Yes.
-Currently we have 4 and are working on more! http://www.slickremix.com/product-category/design-approval-system-extensions/

-= This plugin seems like it may be complex.
-Are there tutorials for the plugin? =

-Yes.
-It's not as hard as it may seem.
-Once you try it you'll see how easy we have made it.
-And now with our new Walk-Through getting up and going could not be easier.  http://www.slickremix.com/category/design-approval-system-tutorials/

-= My page is now getting 404 error when activating your plugin. =

-Well sadly it's not our fault but the <a href="http://www.slickremix.com/2013/07/15/my-page-is-now-getting-404-error-when-activating-your-plugin/">Solution is Here</a>!

-If you have more questions or would like to view other users questions please visit our support forum at http://www.slickremix.com/support-forum/
+You can view them [here](http://www.slickremix.com/downloads/category/design-approval-system/)

 == Screenshots ==